mjsonofharry/recursive-audio-converter/README.md

 # recursive-audio-converter

-Simple script that uses FFmpeg to recursively convert audio files
+This is a simple script that uses FFmpeg to recursively convert audio files.
+Give it the location of a music library along with a destination, and it will create a full mirror of that music library, preserving the folder structure.

 ## Setup